Carpilius convexus

-Carpilius convexus, the marbled stone crab, is a species of crab that lives in the Indo-Pacific, from Hawaii to the Red Sea and South Africa.
+Carpilius convexus, commonly known as the marbled stone crab, is a species of crab found in the Indo-Pacific, from Hawaii to the Red Sea and South Africa.
 It was first described by Peter Forsskål in 1775 as "Cancer convexus", and has sometimes been treated as a variety of the larger species Carpilius maculatus.
 The biology of the genus Carpilius is poorly known.